-The ORIC provides opportunities for the students of the university in getting essential tools to sharpen their skills, such as:
+The ORIC provides opportunities for the students of the University in getting essential tools to sharpen their skills, such as:

-- Trainings exposure and grooming during summer and winter holidays. - Continuing Professional Development (CPD) courses in collaboration with (PEC) - Seminars, conferences and workshops - Chinese Language Courses with native Chinese faculty - Internships and job trainings - Industrial visits
+- Trainings exposure and grooming during summer and winter holidays. - Continuing Professional Development (CPD) courses in collaboration with (PEC) - Seminars, conferences and workshops - Chinese Language Courses by native Chinese faculty - Internships and job trainings - Industrial visits of their merit.
+ORIC facilitates entire University, its administrative and academic staff, and students in:

-This section also arranges job and trade fair to allow students for interaction with industry partners and recruitment drive for fresh graduates of the Mehran University on the basis of their merit.
-ORIC facilitates entire university, its administrative and academic staff, and students in:
+This section also arranges job and trade fair to allow students for interaction with industry partners and recruitment drive for fresh graduates of the Mehran UET on the basis